syslog-ng/syslog-ng.github.io/doc/_admin-guide/110_Template_and_rewrite/000_Customize_message_format/004_Macros_of_syslog-ng.md

 {% include doc/admin-guide/host-macro.md macro = '${HOST}' from = '${HOST_FROM}' %}

+## ${HOSTID}

+The HOSTID is a persistent, 32-bits-long cryptographically secure pseudo random number, that belongs to the host that the syslog-ng OSE is running on.
+If the persist file is damaged, the HOSTID might change.
+For more about its usage, see use-uniqid(), ${UNIQID} and ${RCPTID}.

 ## ${HOST_FROM}

 {% include doc/admin-guide/host-from-macro.md macro = '${HOST}' from = '${HOST_FROM}' %}